giordi91/giordi91.github.io/content/post/viewportClamp.md

 </p>

 As we can see the clamping happens at the end of fragment shader and right before depth compare.
-This explains why we don't get interpolation artefacts, since interpolation happens normally but right before depth compare we can just clamp it with the viewport.
+This explains why we don't get interpolation artifacts, since interpolation happens normally but right before depth compare we can just clamp it with the viewport.

 This is it!
 I hope it helps!